New York Debt Relief Guide

 How Consolidated Credit helps New Yorkers find debt relief

-In 2021, Consolidated Credit provided free credit counseling to 13,495 New York residents.
-Of those, 816 went on to consolidate their debt with our help through a debt management program (the average amount of debt enrolled was $11,134).
-The others received a free debt analysis and complementary budget evaluation, and they were directed to the right solution for their situation to get out of debt as quickly as possible.
+This past year, Consolidated Credit provided free credit counseling to 13,495 New York residents.
+Of those, 3,375 went on to consolidate their debt with our help through a debt management program (the average amount of debt enrolled was $13,762).
+The others received a free debt analysis and complementary budget evaluation, and they were directed to the right solution to get out of debt as quickly as possible.

-We’d also like to congratulate the 778 New York residents that got debt-free last year with the help of Consolidated Credit!
+We’d also like to congratulate the 1,152 New York residents who got debt-free last year with the help of Consolidated Credit!

 Relief options to consider if you’re in debt in New York